 After the first year of the major's operation, in the summer of 1995, the students attempted to describe for themselves the ideals to which they ought to aspire.
-They came up with the following series of statements.
+They came up with the following series of statements:

-A CEP STUDENT WILL:
+A CEP student will:

-- 1. Have facility with disciplinary knowledge, and with complex ideas and methods; - 2.
-Be able to apply theory to practice, and derive theory from practice in relation to the substantive commitments of the major; - 3.
-Be able to find a fit with society, assertively and effectively; - 4.
-Be comfortable, respectful, and effective in a variety of settings, and with different cultures and styles; - 5.
-Be articulate, versatile, and discerning, "light on her feet;" - 6.
-Be ready to take responsibility, and to act responsibly; - 7.
-Be interested in things of value, and in promoting ethical action.
+- Have facility with disciplinary knowledge, and with complex ideas and methods; - Be able to apply theory to practice, and derive theory from practice in relation to the substantive commitments of the major; - Be able to find a fit within society, assertively and effectively;

+- Be comfortable, respectful, and effective in a variety of settings, and with different cultures and styles; - Be articulate, versatile, discerning, "light on her feet;" - Be ready to take responsibility, and to act responsibly; - Be interested in things of value, and in promoting ethical action.

 The best evidence of CEP's success is its people.
 CEP graduates are unusually confident.
-They are comfortable with themselves and with their responsibilities.
+They are comfortable with themselves and their responsibilities.
 Their style is interactive.
 They know how to face difficulties, and to work through them.
 Their lives are lived in relation to concerns of consequence, and they are ready to hope, practice, learn, and celebrate.